mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

 ## Multi-user metadata object privileges

 Examples of these are table properties like preview columns.
 We've decided these should be per-table, and so this metadata will be stored on the user DB in a `msar_cat` namespace.
 Thus, modifying this metadata will occur in a request to modify the associated table, and the privilege check will be whether the relevant DB user is allowed to `ALTER` that table.
-Viewing this metadata would check whether the relevant DB user is allowed to `SELECT` that table.

 ## Standalone Mathesar objects